 CDP was Britain’s DDB.

-It revoltionised advertising in this country with campaigns that the public loved; Hovis, Hamlet, Heineken, Harvey’s Bristol Cream, and that’s just the ‘H’s.
+It revolutionised advertising in this country, producing campaigns that the public loved; Hovis, Hamlet, Heineken, Harvey’s Bristol Cream.
+(That’s just the ‘H’s.)

-I’m not shy of posting a lot of work, you might’ve noticed?
-But trying to figure out what to show was tough as the volume of good work was incredible, way more of it than I’d remembered.
+You may have noticed that I’m not shy of posting a very long stream of work, but trying to figure out what to show here was tough as the volume of good work was just incredible, way more of it than I’d remembered.

 So I tried to impose a bit of discipline, I figured the best way to judge an agency is to look at what they do across all their clients.